it-p-lodz-pl/OOI.Gateway2Azure.Aricle/ICCS21-Conference/ICCS21MPostoOOIGateway2Azure.ConferenceNotes.md

 #### Notes 90

-- Consumer as a injected part of the Reactive Application compliant with the OPC UA PubSub
+This diagram is derived by merging previously presented onces and removing not relevant for for further discussion members.
+According to this diagram, our implementation of the Consumer role has been used to provide embedded gateway functionality and out-of-band communication with cloud services to transfer data to Azure IoT Central solution.
+The detailed description of this solution design is not relevant for further discussion, so I will skip it.

+The most important feutre here is that the Reactive application uses late binding to compose the custom implementation of the gateway.
+As I said previously it allows to implement this role evan after deploring the hosting reactive application.
+In other words current Consumer implementation is injected part of the Reactive Application compliant with the OPC UA PubSub.
+Using other implementations of the Producer/consumer roles a vast variety of functionality can  be provided as the same time.

+Using many different Consumer role implementation it is possible to get connected to any cloud services using out-of-band communication compliant with cloud services connectivity requirements.
+Our prototyping addresses only Azure interoperability as just an example.

-- Embedded gateway part based on the Consumer functionality is a full functional member of the Cyber-physical Network
+It is worth stressing that the embedded gateway part based on the Consumer functionality is a full functional member of the Cyber-physical Network.

 ### Implementation Architecture